Ev-Kirche-im-Rheinland/guideline-http_security_header/README.md

 #### implementation
 - this minimum standard is intended for general use cases
-- the requirements of the above technical guidelines must be implemented
+- the requirements of the tss-web "appendix a: requirements for http security header must be implemented"
-- in case of configuration conflicts, the standard of the dutch national cyber security centre shall be preferred.
+- activating a new header should always be combined with comprehensive functional tests
+- notice! settings these headers may have implications on the proper functionality of a web application.
 - in special individual cases, a deviation from the minimum standard may be appropriate.

-##### !
-Caution !
-settings these headers may have implications on the proper functionality of a web application.
-Therefore, activating a new header should always be combined with comprehensive functional tests.

 #### header audit for public Internet services
 tests for websites can be carried out with